What is Advocacy and Why is it Important for Health Centers?

 Every year, Louisiana's Community Health Centers gather at the State Capitol in Baton Rouge for our Annual Legislative Day.
 FQHC advocates get the opportunity to meet with their state legislators and emphasize the important role they play in their communities.

-This year's event was held May 17, 2017.
+Did you miss last year's event?
 See the video below for coverage of our press conference held at the State Capitol.

 LPCA's Advocacy Branch Committee